Xetibo/ReSet-Doc/sections/Prelude.typ

 caption: [Semantic versioning],)<semantic_versioning>],)
 //typstfmt::on

-The minor version of a shared library can have multiple numbers, usually it will be two, or three.
-For two, there is no difference between compatible feature enhancements and compatible bugfixes.
+The minor version of a shared library can have multiple numbers, usually, it will be two or three.
+For two, there is no difference between compatible feature enhancements and compatible bug fixes.
 With three numbers, the first number is a compatible feature enhancement, and the last number is a compatible bugfix.

-For the Linux system native packages, this ensures the feasibility of a single shared library, even if the version might be different to the expected one.
+For the Linux system native packages, this ensures the feasibility of a single shared library, even if the version might be different from the expected one.

 For ReSet, flatpak is used as well, this system also tries to re-use libraries if possible, however, due to the sandboxed nature of flatpaks, it is also possible to install multiple versions of a specific library, ensuring that each program receives the necessary library.

 #subsubsection("Virtual Memory and Global Offset Table")
 Operating systems do not offer processes direct access to physical memory.
 This ensures that processes do not access random memory that is used by other processes.
 Virtual memory address mapping enforces this paradigm by creating a pointer map to physical memory.
-On this map the operating can control the allowed memory space of the application with the Memory Management Unit.
+On this map, the operating system can control the allowed memory space of the application with the Memory Management Unit.
 Should the process try to access physical memory which is not offered to this process, then the Memory Management Unit will cause an MMU fault signal.